Flat bands and multi-state memory devices from chiral domain wall superlattices in magnetic Weyl semimetals: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge funding from the UT CDCM MRSEC supported under NSF Award Number DMR-1720595, funding from Sandia National Laboratories, and computational resources from the Texas Advanced Computing Center (TACC) at the University of Texas at Austin.
-The authors also thank Gregory A. Fiete for helpful discussions, as well as Kerem Camsari and Shuvro Chowdhury for their discussions on the theory and implementation of the NEGF transport formalism.
+The authors also greatly thank Eslam Khalaf and Gregory A. Fiete for helpful insights, as well as Kerem Camsari and Shuvro Chowdhury for their discussions on the theory and implementation of the NEGF transport formalism.